Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 6. Watch and generate Prisma Clients

-To watch abd generate Prisma Clients, run the following command:
+To watch and generate Prisma Clients, run the following command:

 ```sh
 prisma-multi-tenant generate --watch